Joining our Student Chapter

 National Chapter of BMES

 You may also wish to join the national Biomedical Engineering Society.
-The national chapter forms are located on the BMES bulletin board as well, or, if you prefer, you can download an application here.
+The national chapter forms can be downloaded here.
 We encourage you to keep a photocopy of these forms before submitting them directly to the national office.
 Students who chose to be a part of the National BMES Organization may also receive several benefits directly from the national offices, including scholarship opportunities, travel awards, and more.
 Members will also receive monthly information about new service opportunities and updates about the BME world through the national "BMES Bulletin" mailer.